scottlamb/moonfire-nvr/README.md

 # Troubleshooting

-While Moonfire NVR is running, logs will be written to stdout.
+While Moonfire NVR is running, logs will be written to stderr.
 The `MOONFIRE_LOG` environmental variable controls the log level;
 `MOONFIRE_LOG=info` is the default. `MOONFIRE_FORMAT` controls the logging style; options are `google` (default, like the Google glog package) or `google-systemd` (formatted for the systemd journal).
 If running through systemd, try `sudo journalctl --unit moonfire-nvr` to view the logs.

-If Moonfire NVR crashes with a `SIGSEGV`, the problem is likely an incompatible version of the C `ffmpeg` libraries; use the latest 2.x release instead.
-This is one of the Rust growing pains mentioned above.
-While most code written in Rust is "safe", the foreign function interface is not only unsafe but currently error-prone.

 # <a name="help"></a> Getting help and getting involved